 TR-143 Network Throughput Performance Testing and Statistical Monitoring

 The requirements of network throughput performance are defined by TR-143 and the TR-181 and TR-098 data models.
-The performance testing and monitoring tool is implemented as a single threaded application that is started by the Friendly TR-069 client when requested by the ACS.
+The performance testing and monitoring tool are implemented as a single-threaded application that is started by the Friendly TR-069 client when requested by the ACS.
 The output of the performance monitoring application is used to populate the parameter values of the performance measuring objects defined in the TR-143.

 Source Control and Release

 A CVS repository of the Friendly TR-069 client code, data models are maintained.
 The majority of the client framework is self-contained in one directory and should not need to be modified when implementing a customer’s CPE solution.
 This code is updated continuously to fix problems and implement clarifications to the specification.
 In general, a customer can update this portion of the client code from the CVS without impacting their specific CPE implementation.